 As we have discussed here before, Robert’s Rule holds that simplicity is Murphy’s only natural enemy.

 carbine match.
 The stage was a monster: About 30 targets strung along the entire width of the range.
 Targets at 50 yards, targets at arm’s length.
 Reactive targets, steel targets, paper targets, bowling pins.
 Doors to go through.
 Hallways to clear.
 No-shoot targets to avoid.
 Multiple magazine changes.
 Rifle-to-pistol transition.
-All to be shot in one long strong of fire.
+All to be shot in one long string of fire.

 But I was ready, steady, geared up and good to go.
 I was dressed warmly but lightly.
 My boots were snugged up just enough.
 I was wearing my very cool Bravo Company cap.
 I’d function-checked the optic.
 Each pistol and rifle magazine had been loaded with love.
 The AR 15 had gotten an extra sip of lube, in favor of the cold evening.
 My strength was as the strength of ten, because my heart was pure.